p53ud0k0d3/facebook-bot/README.md

 - [ ] Then click "Add products" and add "Messenger".
 - [ ] Select your page from dropdown and generate the access token.
 Note down the access token.
 You will need to provide it in "server.py".
 - [ ] Click "Setup webhooks".
-- [ ] But before setting up webhooks, run *tempserver.py*.
+- [ ] But before setting up webhooks, run *temp_server.py*.
 Facebook will send a GET request to the callback URL we provide.
 The request will contain a custom secret we can add (while setting up the webhook) and a challenge code from Facebook.
 They expect us to output the challenge code to verify ourselves.
-To do so, we write a quick GET handler using Flask.
+To do so, we have written a quick GET handler using Flask in *temp_server.py*
 - [ ] Add address obtained from ngrok as *Callback url*.
 Input something as *Secret*, our code doesn't care much about it.
 Tick *message_deliveries*, *messages*, *messaging_optins* and *messaging_postbacks*.
 Click *Verify and Save*.
 You will be back to previous page.
 In *webhooks* section, select page and click *subscribe*.
 - [ ] Stop the temp_server.py